The Complete Guide for Replacement Double Pane Windows

 Glass in a “wet” room must be safety glass which includes bathrooms with tubs or showers within five feet of a window.
 Most building inspectors will want all glass in a “wet” room to be safety glass, period.

-Broken tempered glass
+Broken tempered glass in Worcester

 Broken tempered glass.